Another Way To Look At Factoring

 The borrower decides what invoices to factor (“sell”) by notifying the lender, through the use of a document typically known as a “Schedule A” form.
 This document will list each individual invoice that needs to be factored.
 It will have details such as the customer name, invoice number, date, amount, and corresponding purchase order or reference number of the customer.
 The Schedule A is to be accompanied by documentation which substantiates that the goods or services have been provided to the customers.
 The lender will decide which invoices it will purchase and then will advance funds to the borrower.
 This advance is based upon an agreed upon advance rate.
 The rate is typically around 80%.

-The discount fee is a percentage determined by a fee schedule.
+The discount fee is a percentage that a fee schedule determines.
 The factoring proposal lays out the fee schedule.
 The fee is a function of the time it takes for the customer to pay the invoice plus a variable component.
 The variable component is based upon the prime lending rate.
 The less time it takes to collect, the smaller the fee.
 Apply the discount fee to the amount of funds advanced to the borrower.

 For those invoices not collected within 90 days of the invoice date, a repurchase provision will apply.
 This requires the borrower to buy back the invoice, along with a late payment fee (around 5%).